Amdsnk/scraping-ai-chat/README.md

 # AI Web Scraping Chat: From API to Full-Stack Application

+AI Web Scraping Chat is an innovative web application that combines the power of artificial intelligence with advanced web scraping capabilities.
+This project showcases my expertise in full-stack development, AI integration, and data processing.

+The application allows users to extract structured data from websites using natural language commands and then interact with an AI assistant to analyze and manipulate this data.
+It's designed to make web scraping and data analysis accessible to users without technical expertise, while also providing powerful tools for more advanced users.

 ## Project Overview

 The AI Web Scraping Chat project began as a challenge to create an API for AI-assisted web scraping.
 I took this concept and expanded it into a comprehensive full-stack web application.